Draichi/fusion-center/README.md

 - [x] **RSS Feeds** - Independent news sources (Meduza, The Insider, The Cradle)

 ### 🟡 Future
-- [ ] Two agents, one for reasoning and onde for strictly JSON output
+- [x] Two agents, one for reasoning and onde for strictly JSON output
-- [ ] Event correlation engine
+- [x] Event correlation engine
-- [ ] Real-time alerting
 - [x] Web dashboard
+- [ ] add duckduckgo search tool
+- [ ] add https://ddosecrets.com/ as a tool
+- [ ] create a poc agent using PydanticAI instead of the current langchain agent

 ## 📄 License